brandontrabucco/design-bench/README.md

 dataset = ContinuousDataset(x, y)
 ```

-In the event that you are using a dataset that is saved to a set of sharded numpy files (ending in .npy), you may also create dataset by providing a list of shard files representing using the DiskResource class defined in design_bench.disk_reource.
+In the event that you are using a dataset that is saved to a set of sharded numpy files (ending in .npy), you may also create dataset by providing a list of shard files representing using the DiskResource class.

 ```python
 from design_bench.datasets.discrete_dataset import DiscreteDataset